-- Help to even out the skin tone;
+- Help to even out the skin tone.

-- Help to cover inconsistencies in the skin’s pigment;
+- Help to cover inconsistencies in the skin’s pigment.

-- Last a reasonable length of time without creasing, rubbing off or moving easily.
+- Last a reasonable length of time without creasing, rubbing off, or moving easily.

 Types of Makeup Foundation Formulations

-- Finish – Products are available with everything from a matte finish to various levels of sheen.
+- Finish – products are available with everything from a matte finish to various levels of sheen.
 To matte down a foundation, use face powder, which also sets the foundation.
-Some finishes relate to the formulation, for instance an oil-free product is more likely to be matte.
+Some finishes relate to the formulation – for instance, an oil-free product is more likely to be matte.

-- Coverage – All levels of cover are available, from sheer to full.
+- Coverage – all levels of cover are available, from sheer to full.

-- Application – These products are designed to be sprayed through an airbrush gun, though they can be applied with a brush or sponge too (though bare in mind that some formulations dry really quickly).
-In an airbrush, only a few drops are needed to cover the whole face.
+- Application – these products are designed to be sprayed through an airbrush gun.
+However, they can be applied with a brush or sponge too – though bear in mind that some formulations dry really quickly.
+This makes it an economical way to apply foundation, as only a few drops are needed to cover the whole face.

 Loose Mineral Foundation

-- Formulation – A finely-milled loose powder that comes in a sifter pot.
+- Formulation – a finely-milled loose powder that comes in a sifter pot.
 It consists of just a few mineral ingredients and usually has no fragrance or preservative.

 - Read our in-depth look at mineral makeup.